Adinlo/hello-world/README.md

 # About ME
 Hi everyone !
-I’m begginer and student in Data Science and IA
+I’m dev and begginer in Data Science and IA